redhat-cop/containers-quickstarts/zookeeper/README.md

 datadir-zookeeper-2   Bound     pv03      3Gi        RWO,RWX       49m
 ```*Note: Volume names, access modes and capacities are dependent on the persistent storage deployed in the environment*

-Next, validate PetSet members are running and ready by executing `oc get pods -l=application=zookeeper`.
+Next, validate StatefulSet members are running and ready by executing `oc get pods -l=application=zookeeper`.
 If three pods have a status of *RUNNING*, the containers have a status of *1/1*, and have a restart count of *0*, then zookeeper is deployed successfully.
 A successful deployment is shown below:

 ```
 NAME          READY     STATUS    RESTARTS   AGE